Course Title: Provide advanced facilitation practice

 - document how you reflect on your practice and proposed changes to practice arising from your reflections

-Collect feedback from a range of sources (eg supervising teachers/trainers, peers, colleagues, learners or clients) and analyse that feedback and reflect on the success of the training delivery as well as your own performance.
-Feedback must be gathered from at least 2 peers and 10 learners.
+Collect feedback from a range of sources (eg supervising teachers/trainers, peers, colleagues, learners or clients) and analyse that feedback and reflect on the success of the training delivery as well as your own performance

-Further details of the above assessment tasks will be provided in Sem 1, Week 1 via myRMIT>myStudies.
+Further details of the above assessment tasks will be provided in week 1 via the Canvas LMS

-It is a requirement of the Dip TDD (TAE50216) program that all assessment work be submitted electronically through the program shell in Canvas.
+It is a requirement of the Dip VET (TAE50116) program that all assessment work be submitted electronically through the program shell in Canvas.
 You are asked to submit any workplace projects as a single Word or PDF file which must include a signed RMIT Cover Sheet; multiple project files will not be accepted.